What is a feedback round?

 A team getting together to share feedback on one another, facilitated by People Ops.

 The goal is to surface recognition and insights on developmental areas.

 - We use a standard format (Google form) when collecting feedback, with one question: What should the swarm member Start, Stop, and Continue?

-- [Optional] We’ll include a reference to responsibilities for each person in the swarm, so that feedback can be given that’s relevant to the role.
+- [Optional] We’ll include a reference to role responsibilities or a self-evaluation for each person in the survey, so that feedback can be given that’s relevant to the role.

-- If you want to use another format, or want to reference other responsibilities, we’re flexible - please ping Ceri/Rajanie.
+- If you want to use another format, we’re flexible - please ping Ceri/Rajanie.

 - The feedback link can be posted publicly on Discuss if you’d like to open up feedback for proactive input from across Status.